aghaynes/misc/github/readme.md

 ### What I do
 1. fork/create a repo online
-2. use cmd to clone it to my local machine
+2. use cmd to clone it to my local machine using cmd
   * ![](figs/gitclone.png)
 3. create a new branch (easiest within RStudio)
   * ![](figs/rs_branch.png)
   * if you're connected to the internet, the branch will automatically by pushed to github
+  * you can have as many branches as you want
+    * need to take a little bit of care -
-4. make my changes
+4. make my changes (via RStudio)
   * open files, add functionality/fix bugs/whatever
-5. commit the changes
+5. commit the changes (via RStudio)
-6. push the changes to github
+6. push the changes to github (via RStudio)
+  * if using CI, any the appropriate app has permissions for your fork, CI will run now.
+If only the master has CI enabled, it'll run when you make a pull request.
+7. working with others?
+  * yes!
+Have other pull requests been made?
+    * yes! -> pull the current master, clear any conflicts
+      * set up a remote to the master and pull using cmd -
+        * e.g.
+        * git remote add "ctu" "https://github.com/CTU-Bern/presize.git"
+        * git pull ctu
+      * can do all sorts of stuff via remotes (see the remotes section of Happy git with R)
+    * no! happy days, continue
-7. happy?
+8. happy?
-  * yes! -> Make a pull request
+  * yes! -> Make a pull request (on github)
-  * no :( -> Make more changes
+  * no :( -> Make more changes and reiterate steps 7 and 8 until happy.

+### Where to get help and resources
+git is very common.
+There are alot of people out there that have asked questions already so google is your friend!
+Most of the time it has an answer.

+[Happy git with R](https://happygitwithr.com/) covers just about everything you would want to know.